babel/babel-preset-env/README.md

 To prevent these errors - specify the uglify option, which will enable all plugins and, as a result, fully compile your code to ES5.
 However, the `useBuiltIns` option will still work as before, and only include the polyfills that your target(s) need.

 > NOTE: Uglify has a work-in-progress "Harmony" branch to address the lack of ES6 support, but it is not yet stable.
 You can follow its progress in [UglifyJS2 issue #448](https://github.com/mishoo/UglifyJS2/issues/448).
-If you require an alternative minifier which _does_ support ES6 syntax, Babel maintainers recommend [Babili](https://github.com/babel/babili).
+If you require an alternative minifier which _does_ support ES6 syntax, we recommend using [Babili](https://github.com/babel/babili).

 ### `loose`